 In case the timer T35cd is provided during the UE-requested PDU session modification procedure or the network-requested PDU session release procedure, the S-NSSAI and DNN associated with T35cd are the S-NSSAI and DNN associated with the PDU session corresponding to the 5GSM procedure.

-If T35cd is running or is deactivated, and the UE is a UE configured to use AC11 – 15 in selected PLMN, then the UE is allowed to initiate 5GSM session management procedure for the respective DNN and an S-NSSAI.
+If T35cd is running or is deactivated, and the UE is a UE configured to use AC11 – 15 in selected PLMN, then the UE is allowed to initiate 5GSM procedures for the respective S-NSSAI or [S-NSSAI, DNN] combination.